israelmuca/Repair-Store-Ticket-System-Deprecated/README.md

 I added a [TODO](./docs/TODO.md) with things I think may add value to the project, but obviously I'm surely missing more things.
 I'm always open to hearing what someone may need.
 Important to note that a future SaaS version with more functionality and a free tier is currently on the works, it will be released later this year.
-It's being done with a proper backend (90% done) in Node.js + Express and a Vue.js frontend (30% done).
+It's being done with a proper backend (100% done!) in Node.js + Express and a Vue.js frontend (30% done).

 ## Built with
 - [Bulma](https://bulma.io/)